 A guide to developing great mentoring relationships in the Johnian community

 A great mentoring relationship can boost your confidence and challenge your assumptions, and it has the potential to transform your life.
-Here are our tips for making a connection within your alumni community.
-You can also read about the personal mentoring experiences of 3 alumni.
+Here are our tips for making a connection within the Johnian community.
+You can also read about the personal mentoring experiences of three alumni.

 What is the purpose of mentoring?

-Mentoring relationships within the alumni community can be as tactical or strategic as you want them to be.
+Mentoring relationships can be as tactical or strategic as you want them to be.
 You may choose to tackle a distinct challenge over a limited period of time or return to the relationship continually over a longer period for guidance and support as your career transforms.
-Examples of what you might discuss with a mentor include:
+Mentoring discussions might include:

-· Insights on working in a specific industry;
+· Insights on working in a specific industry or organisation

-· Personal marketing to get help you get the job you want;
+· Personal marketing to help the mentee get a desired job

-· How to take the next step, including acquiring valuable experience, developing your CV, making your voice heard in your organisation, and affecting organisational change;
+· How to take the next step, including acquiring valuable experience, creating a CV and affecting organisational change

-Alternatively, you may have an end goal in mind but don’t know exactly how to get there.
-Your mentor might be able to talk through some possible routes.
+Alternatively, the mentee may have an end goal in mind but not know exactly how to get there.
+The mentor might be able to talk through some possible routes.

 Getting started